NordicGeodesy/NordicTransformations/README.md

 of the files as long as the original rights holder is credited.
 In this case the proper rights holder to credit is either NKG or one of the individual members of NKG, typically the local National Mapping Authority that has the jurisdiction in the country for which the file is related to.
-For the Danish geoid grid the proper attribution is therefore "The Danish Agency for Data Supply and Efficiency".
+For the Danish geoid grid the proper attribution is therefore "Agency for Data Supply and Efficiency".
 Below the correct authority to attribute for a given files is specified.